 When referring to shoplifting, the stolen item or property belongs to a store or retail business.

 When it comes to talking about the shoplifter itself, no specific group of people tends to shoplift more than others.
 The reasons behind shoplifting also vary between individuals.
 Shoplifting sometimes becomes less about the item and more about the psychology of the person doing the stealing.
-Causes of shoplifting can extend to the following:
+The causes of shoplifting can extend to the following:

 - Peer Pressure